 RIVERMIST LODGE is a boutique bed & breakfast nestled on five wooded acres catering to those seeking relaxation surrounded by natural beauty and spectacular views of the Columbia River Gorg

-Relax in the tranquility of your own private luxury cabin with front porch, log swings and spectacular views in the heart of the gorgeous Columbia River Gorge.
-Start the day with delicious breakfast and end it with in-cabin spa services.
+Relax in the tranquility of your own private, luxury cabin with front porch, log swings and spectacular views in the heart of the gorgeous Columbia River Gorge.
+Start the day with our three course gourmet breakfast.